robbiechia/character_LLM/hyperparameter_tuning/READme.md

 ## `experiment_setup_kaggle/`

 Shared utility code for running tuning experiments on Kaggle’s platform.
 It includes adaptations for the environment and resource constraints specific to Kaggle.

-## `archive_runs/`

-Contains older tuning experiments that were superseded by later runs.
-These are kept for reference but are not part of the main analysis.
-These runs include initial attempts that utilised incorrect settings.